neodigm/JavaScript_Practice/README.md

----
-Musings in the expressive language that is JavaScript
+Musings in the expressive language that is JavaScript console.log( "What is this!?" );

 <details>
     <summary>ECMAScript</summary>